chevere/docs/packages/cache.md

 # Cache

+Namespace `Chevere\Cache`

 ![Cache](../src/packages/cache/cache-logo.svg)

-The `Chevere/Cache` package provides a filesystem-based cache for PHP.
+The Cache package provides a filesystem-based cache for PHP.
 Its purpose is to enable a richer abstraction around file returns which are cached with [OPcache](https://www.php.net/opcache).
 It is intended to be used to cache and accelerate application state.

 ## Installing